 They docked on the American side and the four-hour layover allowed the passengers some time for sight seeing.
 His comments about the American troops stationed at Fort Brady is illustrative of the British sentiments, or perhaps prejudices, of that era.

 Coyne wrote that "A Canadian is at once struck by the slouchy, independent appearance and gait of these "boys in blue."
 The tunic is the only article of their uniform which looks at all becoming and neat.
 The shakos and trousers are models of ugliness.
 The garrison contains some stout, strapping fellows; but the men with exception seem to be awkward and loose-jointed."
-On the contrary he wrote "our volunteers compare very favorably to them".
+On the contrary he wrote "our volunteers compare very favourably to them".

 After leaving Sault Ste.
 Marie, the Chicora made its way to an Indigenous village on Batchewanaung Bay for another re-fueling stop.
 The Chicora sailed the final 160 miles to Marquette, the end point of their voyage.

 We are indebted to those early Canadians like Mr. Coyne, who took the time to write down their thoughts and experiences.
 These sources are not only entertaining, but also informative as they allow us to know more about early life in our part of the country.